GLOSSARY

 • When you assume that an underlying is going to increase in price.

-• A long butterfly spread is a neutral position that is used when a trader believes that the price of an underlying is going to stay within a relatively tight range.
+• A neutral strategy that combines a debit spread and credit spread at equidistant strikes—profits if the underlying finishes near the middle strike at expiration.
+It is used when a trader believes that the price of an underlying is going to stay within a relatively tight range.

 • An investment strategy where investors buy securities and hold them long-term, regardless of market fluctuations, to capitalize on potential growth.